How to Stop Crochet From Twisting: 5 Essential Beginner Tips

 Overly tight tension is another major contributor to twisting crochet.
 When you grip the yarn too firmly, the stitches become cramped and uneven.
 The chain stitches pull tighter on one side than the other, causing a natural twist.
 To fix this, consciously loosen your grip on the yarn and let it slide smoothly through your non-dominant fingers.

-Mastering tension is a core part of how to stop crochet from twisting beginner success.
-The Craft Yarn Council recommends that beginners practice making chains and simple swatches until their tension feels consistent before starting full projects.
+Mastering tension is a core part of keeping your work flat.
+The Craft Yarn Council recommends beginners practice making chains and simple swatches until their tension feels consistent before starting full projects.

-Count Your Chains and Avoid Accidental Extra Twists
+How Do You Count Your Chains and Avoid Accidental Extra Twists?

 Sometimes a twist happens simply because you added an extra half-stitch while chaining.
 This is easy to do without noticing, especially when you are focused on reaching a certain chain count.
 An extra chain stitch creates a slight rotation at the end of the foundation, which throws off the alignment of the first row.